 "Entrance to hotel beautiful, all staff very friendly.
 The bedroom was on the small side as was the bathroom so I asked for an upgrade which cost me an extra Â£170, thinking the room would be bigger as it said a delux room with whirlpool bath "wrong", it was exactly the same in every way except the bath.
 Abit disapointing but never mind, the holiday was great.
 A good 45 minute walk into town which my Husband and I enjoyed.
 The beaches were not very nice.
 The eating out was very nice but very very expensive in places such as a fish meal was 22 euros each.
 Drinks have gone up big style.
 It has been 12 years since we last came to kos, it has got very expensive, a bit dissapointing as this is a beautiful Island that has been spoilt by the euro."

 - Travel date: 13th August 2010

 A Great Hotel

+"Spent two weeks at the Platanista.
+From check in to check out was great.
+Staff on reception speak good English and were very friendly, room was average size, clean, newly refurbished, would benefit from a fridge instead of a mini bar, and tea and coffee making facilities which we missed for a four star hotel.
+Food in the restaurant was excellent with a good choice, majority of staff were very pleasant and polite and polite.
+You can have pool towels from the reception but there is a charge of 3 euro's a week but you can change them as often as you like.
 Safe behind the reception charge of 15 euro's a week.
 Spacious grounds, two large pools one with a jacuzzi and swim up bar, plenty of sunbeds, one umbrella for every two.
 Across a busy road to a good footpath that takes you into kos town, well lit at night and a pleasant walk ( approx 30 mins into Kos ) It's a change to walk through the marina on the way.
 Bus stop at the bottom of the road runs frequently.
 Beaches not very good, mainly shingle, there are areas of beach with sand where you can hire a sunbed and umbrella 5 euro's a day including 2 bottles of water.
 All in all a good holiday and will return."

 - Travel date: 23rd October 2007

 Excellent Hotel, Excellent Holiday !!